 Finding Accounts in the Stakeholder Navigator

 The Find Accounts functionality allows users to find information for accounts loaded into the Stakeholder Navigator and that are not otherwise filtered out.
 Select the Find Accounts icon on the left side of the Stakeholder Navigator, then enter the desired keywords—for example, enter Clinton to find Clinton Ackerman’s account.
 Selecting the result displays basic account information along with the show/hide icon and the Locator icon.

 Filtering the Stakeholder Navigator

 Several filtering options exist on the Stakeholder Navigator.
 Select the Filter Accounts icon on the left side of the Stakeholder Navigator to display filter options.
 Users can select check boxes to always display Key Stakeholders and to only show accounts that have affiliations.
 Accounts can also be refined by specialty or by territory.
 In the Affiliation Filters section, users can refine affiliations by relationship strength, role, and therapeutic area.
 Users can also specify that only affiliations with influence should display.

 When a filter is applied, all accounts meeting the criteria display along with any accounts that must display for the Stakeholder Navigator to show a link to the root account.
 For example, if an HCP account meets a user’s filtering criteria but its parent accounts do not, the parent accounts display to show the path from the HCP account to the root account.

 If users expand an account by selecting the + icon, and that account only has child accounts that do not meet the filtering criteria, the parent account is removed from Stakeholder Navigator.

-Users can select the Toggle Affiliations button, which displays in the top right of the screen, to display affiliations as curved lines in the Stakeholder Navigator.
+Users can select the Toggle Affiliations button from the Settings menu on the left side of the screen to display affiliations as curved lines in the Stakeholder Navigator.
 The arrow at the end of the line indicates the direction of the affiliation.